Under-construction and off-plan property are preferred choices when foreigners decide to invest in real estate in Southeast Asia.

 Both local and foreign buyers can apply for a mortgage when buying property in Malaysia.
-An important point to make is that the decision taken by the bank strongly depends on the documents provided from you as applicant.
+An important point to make is that the decision was taken by the bank strongly depends on the documents provided by you as an applicant.

 The developer will normally have end-financing banks providing mortgages to the purchasers of the development.

-However, if you prefer Bank C, which is not a panel bank of the development, the process may take longer time as Bank C will have to work and tie up with the developer.
+However, if you prefer Bank C, which is not a panel bank of the development, the process may take a longer time as Bank C will have to work and tie-up with the developer.